sylabs/singularity-userdocs/introduction.rst

 takes much effort in order to port, update and qualify to new operating systems or compilers.
 The atmospheric and weather applications are a good example of this.
-Porting them to a contained operating system will prolong the use-fullness of the development effort considerably.
+Porting them to a contained operating system will prolong the usefullness of the development effort considerably.

 Complicated work-flows that require custom installation and/or data
 ===================================================================